 We love… that raw shit!
 We take a look at Jaylib’s Champion Sound.

-If you were hoping for either producer to be on their rapping A game, this might disappoint you but if you expected crazy beats and dope sample flips, congratulations!
-Due to Dilla’s illness, which worsened as the album was going through it’s promotional stage until Dilla’s passing in 2006, there weren’t anymore collaborations between the two, apart from Baby on the posthumous album, The Shining.
-This was the meeting of two great hip hop talents and a rare glimpse into what can happen when introverts in an extroverted style of music put their heads together to make nothing but music they loved.
+If you were hoping for either producer to be on their rapping A-game, this might disappoint you but if you expected crazy beats and dope sample flips, congratulations!
+Due to Dilla’s illness, which worsened as the album was going through its promotional stage until Dilla’s passing in 2006, there weren’t any more collaborations between the two, apart from Baby on the posthumous album, The Shining.
+This was the meeting of two great hip hop talents and a rare glimpse into what can happen when introverts in an extroverted style of music put their heads together to make nothing but the music they loved.